 As a Statistician and Community Development Researcher with over 20 years of experience in research and consulting roles in the private, public and NGO sectors Gemma has maintained a focus on increased equity and opportunity, for all social groups, but particularly marginalised and vulnerable people.

 She has partnered with the United Nations Population Fund (UNFPA) to prepare a framework for the National and Regional Youth Development Indexes (YDIs) and been a keynote speaker at forums focusing on evidence-based policy through the Commonwealth Secretariat and United Nations Department of Economic and Social Affairs (UNDESA).

 Through her work she has led stakeholder engagement with disadvantaged groups, youth, youth organisations, government and NGOs.
 These consultations have been to developed a broader understanding of cohort specific issues in the regions as well as finding out what data is currently available or may be available in the future to measure development.

 Reports have been written to include both statistical information and highlight topics of concern.
 They have been prepared for lay people as well for use by technical experts to design and implement policies relevant and evidence based for youth in the region and for data experts to set strategic goals in data collection and disaggregation for publishing.

 Following on from this work she was invited to be a part of a six person panel at the UN headquarters in New York on the 2 February 2017 to speak on “Promoting Integrated Policies for Poverty Eradication: Youth Development in the 2030 Agenda”.
-Gemma’s tertiary studies include Bachelor of Science (University of Canberra) — graduated with the Australian Statistical Society prize for Statistics, Graduate Certificate in Community Development (Southern Cross University), Graduate Diploma in Strategic Leadership (Skills Certifies Australia) and Business III Certificate (Canberra Institute of Technology).
+Gemma’s tertiary studies include Bachelor of Science (University of Canberra) — graduated with the Australian Statistical Society prize for Statistics, Graduate Certificate in Community Development (Southern Cross University), Graduate Degree in Strategic Leadership (Skills Certifies Australia) and Business III Certificate (Canberra Institute of Technology).

 Katie Acheson is an expert in Social Development and a community engagement specialist with over 2 decades experience in the community sector, various levels of government and globally with international development organisations.
 Much of her work has involved designing and implementing interventions to engage, empower and create collaborative communities.